 In some cases, filing for bankruptcy is the smartest move.
-That doesn’t make it the silver bullet some bankruptcy lawyers make it be.
+That doesn’t make it the financial silver bullet some bankruptcy lawyers make it up to be.
 Bankruptcy lawyers charge their customers upfront fees to file for bankruptcy.
 Their fees run from $2,500 for a Chapter 7 bankruptcy to $4,000 for a Chapter 13 bankruptcy.
 These are average fees, experienced lawyers and firms in large metropolitan areas will charge more.

 Debt settlement programs, consumer credit counseling, and bankruptcy are all valid debt relief options for debtors in the right – or should I say wrong – circumstances.
 Which is best for you will depend on your circumstances and your financial goals.

 Most of what you have heard about debt settlement programs is not true.
 Debt relief companies, credit card companies (through consumer credit counseling agencies), and bankruptcy lawyers all highlight the benefits of the services they sell.

 To find out more information, read this in-depth guide on debt settlement programs.

 Although professionals can help you resolve your debt problems, you need to do your own research to determine which option is best for you.
 Click here for a free consultation with a senior debt relief specialist.
 Find out what debt relief options are available to you so you can make an informed decision.